 To reinforce the predominance of time over space, a complete overturning of exhibition making and of its premises, is the decision to display artworks that are not only on view 24/7 but also that are ‘fed’ by electricity – neon signs, works with light bulbs, videos, etc. –, works that are independent sources of light, “small suns” (although the Hebrew calendar is not purely solar but “lunisolar”) giving the rhythm of time.

-Pae White’s <L3U~.>C≈K¥◊CHΔRMS‡ will remain on view until June 2, during the days of Iyar.At the end of the 12 months BUILDING will present a catalogue conceived as a calendar and featuring all the 12 artworks presented during the year, which will be revealed month after month.
+Pae White’s <L3U~.>C≈K¥◊CHΔRMS‡ will remain on view until June 2, during the days of Iyar.At the end of the 13 months (5779 is a leap yearand has Adar Alef and its intercalary month Adar Beth), BUILDING will present a catalogue conceived as a calendar and featuring all the 13 artworks presented during the year, which will be revealed month after month.

 The work of Pae White (1963, Pasadena CA, United States; she lives and works in Los Angeles) has been the subject of solo exhibitions at institutions such as Cini Foundation in Venice, MAK in Wien,Langen Foundation in Düsseldorf, South London Gallery, The Fabric Workshop and Museum in Philadelphia, Museum für angewandte kunst in Wien, Site Santa Fe, New Mexico,The Art Institute of Chicago, The Power Plant in Toronto, Hirshhorn Museum and Sculpture Garden in Washington DC,Manchester Art Gallery, Milton Keynes Gallery (United Kingdom), Hammer Museum in Los Angeles, CAC – La synagogue de Delme (France), Govett-Brewster Art Gallery in New Plymouth (New Zealand), Contemporary Art Gallery in Vancouver as well as galleries like greengrassi in London, kaufmann repetto in Milan and New York, neugerriemschneider in Berlin and 1301PE in Los Angeles, which currently represents her.